-The property owner shall submit a plan showing a design compatible with a food retail store and commit to providing healthy food options.
+DEVELOPMENT REVIEW: The property owner shall submit a plan showing a design compatible with a food retail store and commit to providing healthy food options.
 Healthy Retail SF will confirm that the Development Project is in an underserved area and meets the requirements of a Healthy Food Retailer as defined by Administrative Code Chapter 59.
 Staff of Healthy Retail SF will provide a letter to Planning Department staff with a compliance determination.

-The TDM coordinator shall facilitate a site inspection by Planning Department staff to verify that the grocery store meets the standards agreed to in the TDM Plan and conditions of approval.
+PRE-OCCUPANCY Monitoring and Reporting: The TDM coordinator shall facilitate a site inspection by Planning Department staff to verify that the grocery store meets the standards agreed to in the TDM Plan and conditions of approval.
 Healthy Retail SF shall provide a letter to Planning Department staff with a compliance determination.

-As determined by Healthy Retail SF, the property owner shall submit evidence of compliance.
+ONGOING MONITORING AND REPORTING: As determined by Healthy Retail SF, the property owner shall submit evidence of compliance.
 Healthy Retail SF shall provide a letter to Planning Department staff with a compliance determination.

-Administrative Code Chapter 59.
+RELEVANT Municipal Code(s): Administrative Code Chapter 59.

 This measure is applicable to any Development Project that includes qualifying retail (land use category A) in a location determined to be underserved by Healthy Retail SF.
+POINTS: